Prosecutors paint dark portrait of manipulative R. Kelly

 Because the alleged victim 10 years ago denied that she was on the video and did not testify, the state’s attorney office had little recourse except to charge the lesser offense under Illinois law, child pornography, which required a lower standard of evidence.

-Each count of the new charges carries up to seven years in prison and could be served consecutively, making it possible for him to receive up to 70 years.
+Each count of the new charges carries up to seven years in prison, and the sentences could be served consecutively, making it possible for him to receive up to 70 years.
 Probation is also an option.

 The walls began closing in on Kelly after the release of a BBC documentary about him last year and the multipart Lifetime documentary “Surviving R. Kelly,” which aired last month.
 Together they detailed allegations he was holding women against their will and running a “sex cult.”